InterestingLab/seatunnel-docs/en/quick-start.md

 ### Conclusion

-Waterdrop is easy to use and there are rich data processing capabilities waiting to be discovered.
+seatunnel is easy to use and there are rich data processing capabilities waiting to be discovered.
 The data processing example presented in this page does not require any code work, compilation or packaging.
 It is much more simpler than Spark [Quick Example](https://spark.apache.org/docs/latest/streaming-programming-guide.html#a-quick-example).